verizonlabs/hydrogen/README.md

         "protocol": "ipv4"
       },
       {
-        "group": ["prod"],               # This interface is also in group "prod".
+        "group": ["QA"],                 # This interface is also in group "prod".
         "label": [{"some_label": "rad"}],# And Add labels.
         "ip": "10.2.1.25",
         "protocol": "ipv4"